grimmer0125/embedded-pydicom-react-viewer/README.md

 more complete list is on https://github.com/grimmer0125/dicom-web-viewer/wiki and (0028,3000) Modality LUT Sequence present DICOM & PALETTE COLOR are already supported in this project.

+The Chrome extension is published, click [there](https://chrome.google.com/webstore/detail/dicom-image-viewer/ehppmcooahfnlfhhcflpkcjmonkoindc) to install.

 ## Motivation

 Besides it is an interesting thing to use Python in browser, using Python DICOM parser has some advantages.